 - i.
 Most failure modes of steel feedermains are in the form of a hole due to either corrosion or third party damage. - ii.
 Prior to repair, The City's Inspections and Corrosion Technicians must be called out to inspect the failure and assist the Engineer in determining root cause and recommended repair steps. - iii.
-All repairs must be approved by the Engineer and will involve either a welded patch or replaced section of pipe.

-- iv.
-All required materials including bolts and gaskets must be acquired by the contractor prior to construction. - v.
-Due to the variation in pipe design and operational requirements, all repairs will be designed or dictated by the Engineer on specific site requirements.
+All repairs must be approved by the Engineer and will involve either a welded patch or replaced section of pipe. - iv.
+All required materials including bolts and gaskets must be acquired by the contractor prior to construction. - Due to the variation in pipe design and operational requirements, all repairs will be designed or dictated by the Engineer on specific site requirements.
 However the Engineer must consider inputs from: - a) City Inspections - b) City Corrosion Technicians - c) City Infrastructure Engineer - d) Water Services valve operations staff - e) Water Services construction staff or Contractor - f) Assigned welders - vi.
-Patches - a) Steel welded patches may be in the form of partial for full circumferential patches - b) Repairs with only external welds will be allowed, but only with a visual pressure test. - c) Welders must be Pressure B Certified in Alberta - d) Return to service requirements will be dictated by Water Services. - vii.
-Replaced Sections - a) Pipe replacements do not have to remain the same type of pipe that was removed; however continuity and other cathodic protection requirements must be maintained. - b) It is not a requirement to replace a full length of pipe, partial cut outs are allowed. - c) All pipe replacements must meet the appropriate requirements in this document. - d) Return to service requirements will be dictated by Water Services.
+Patches - a) Steel welded patches may be in the form of partial for full circumferential patches - b) Repairs with only external welds will be allowed, but only with a visual pressure test. - c) Welders must be Pressure B Certified in Alberta or an Alberta First Class Welding Certificate and relevant experience may be submitted for consideration prior to any work being undertaken. - d) Return to service requirements will be dictated by Water Services. - vii.
+Replaced Sections

+- a) Pipe replacements do not have to remain the same type of pipe that was removed; however continuity and other cathodic protection requirements must be maintained. - b) It is not a requirement to replace a full length of pipe, partial cut outs are allowed. - c) All pipe replacements must meet the appropriate requirements in this document. - d) Return to service requirements will be dictated by Water Services.